-There isn’t much better than blueberry crumb muffins.
+There isn’t much better than blueberry crumble muffins.
 They’re classic.
 Fresh blueberries, perfect crumb topping with a hint of cinnamon.
 You don’t want that in regular size.
 You want it jumbo – the way you get it at a bakery or diner – and I created the perfect recipe for just that.

 They are so many mentions of blueberry muffins in Gilmore girls, that I couldn’t choose one episode to credit this recipe to, but that’s ok.
 They’re totally worth having more than once.